Associate in Applied Science

-Respiratory Therapists are members of the health care team that evaluate, treat, educate, and provide care for patients with heart and lung disorders.
-They are a vital part of the lifesaving response team that handle patient emergencies.
-Respiratory Therapists treat all types of patients, ranging from the premature infant to the elderly.
-In this rewarding career, you will become an important part in the patients “Breath of Life.”
+Respiratory Therapists are health care team members who evaluate, treat, educate and care for patients with heart and lung disorders.
+They are a vital part of the lifesaving response team that handles patient emergencies.
+Respiratory Therapists treat all types of patients, ranging from premature infants to the elderly.
+In this rewarding career, you will become an important part of the patient's “Breath of Life.”

 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by Registered Respiratory Therapists (RRT’s).

-- Objective #1-A: Upon completion of the program all students will demonstrate the ability to comprehend, apply and evaluate clinical information relevant to their role as a registered respiratory therapist.
+- Outcome #1-A: Demonstrate the ability to interpret, apply, and evaluate clinical information relevant to their role as a Respiratory Therapist.
 (Cognitive Domain)

-- Objective #1-B: Upon completion of the program all students will demonstrate the technical proficiency necessary with all skills to fulfill the role of a registered respiratory therapist.
+- Outcome #1-B: Demonstrate the technical proficiency necessary with all skills to fulfill the role of a Respiratory Therapist.
 (Psychomotor Domain)

-- Objective #1-C: Upon completion of the program all students will demonstrate personal behaviors consistent with professional expectations for a registered respiratory therapist.
+- Outcome #1-C: Demonstrate personal behaviors consistent with professional expectations for a Respiratory Therapist.
 (Affective Domain)